py-code314/tic-tac-toe/README.md

 ## Overview

 Tic Tac Toe is a simple, two-player game played on a 3x3 grid.
 In this project players can choose to enter their names or they can play anonymously, and the game will start with the first player.
-Players take turns marking a square with either an X or an O. The objective fo the game is to be the first to get three of your marks in a row, either horizontally, vertically, or diagonally.
+Players take turns marking a square with either an X or an O. The objective of the game is to be the first to get three of your marks in a row, either horizontally, vertically, or diagonally.
 If all squares are filled and no player has won, the game ends in a draw.
 There is also a reset button any time the player wants to restart the game.

 ### Screenshots